-Once a students has obtained their chair's signature on both pages, they must submit them to the Graduate Student Academic Support Specialist, who will obtain the head of the academic unit's signature and electronically approve their iPOS.
+The Graduate Student Academic Support Specialist will obtain the signatures of the committee chair and the head of the academic unit's and electronically approve their iPOS.

 Update the iPOS as necessary.

 - Projections do not always match reality.
 If a student does not register for courses they projected during the semester they said you would, or if the prefix/number/title or number of credits do not match, a "course not found" error will be generated. - Students are strongly advised to regularly check their iPOS (certainly before degree milestones) to ensure their committee and all coursework are correct - If there are errors or outdated information, students can submit a committee or course change to correct them. - Once a student has corrected the information, they must submit the changes so they are "pending in the academic unit."